-BRONSTEIN DELAY: With this mode the bonus is added to the main time and the clock starts countdown immediately.
+SIMPLE DELAY: with this mode the main time only starts after the delay countdown expires.

 6.4 Immediately after a flag falls, the requirements of Article 6.3.1 must be checked.

 This means that the arbiter and/or the players have to check if the minimum numbers of moves have been completed.